 Effective January 1, 2020, there are changes to the New York State Paid Family Leave benefit.

 The number of weeks eligible employees can take remains at 10 weeks of job protected, paid time off to bond with a new child, care for a family member with a serious health condition or assist loved ones when a family member is deployed abroad on active military service.
 The number of weeks eligible employees can take will continue to rise through 2021, at which time employees will be able to take up to twelve (12) weeks of job-protected, paid time off.

 In 2020, the benefit increases from 55% to 60% of the employee’s average weekly wage, up to a cap of 60% of the current Statewide Average Weekly Wage of $1,401.17.
 The maximum weekly benefit for 2020 is $840.70.

-Additionally, you will be required to update your PFL policies reflecting the 2019 changes.
+You are required to update your PFL policies reflecting the 2020 changes.
 You can find model language on the NYS Paid Family Leave website, in the Employer Resources section.

 - The Conference will continue to provide coverage under the group disability plan via Guardian and pay the premium.

 - Churches should not purchase their own coverage.